Ben-G/Website/content/post/24-Flux-iOS.md

 self.state = self._state.producer
 {{< /highlight >}}

-Now any update to `_state` will automatically send the latest state value via the signal producer stored in `state`.
+Now any update to `_state` will automatically send the latest state value through the signal producer stored in `state`.

-All that is left, is the code that makes sure that the UI updates whenever a new `state` value is emmitted.
+All that is left, is the code that makes sure that the UI updates whenever a new `state` value is emitted.
 This can be one of the trickiest parts when getting started with the Flux pattern on iOS.
-On the web Flux plays extremly well with Facebook's React framework.
+On the web Flux plays extremely well with Facebook's React framework.
 React was designed for this specific scenario: *re-render the UI upon state updates without requiring any additional code*.

 When working with UIKit we don't have this luxury, instead we need to implement UI updates manually.
-I cannot dive into this in detail within this post, otherwise the length would of it would explode.
-The bottom line is that we have built some components that provide a React like API for `UITableView` and `UICollectionView`.
+I cannot dive into this in detail within this post, otherwise the length of it would explode.
+The bottom line is that we have built some components that provide a React like API for `UITableView` and `UICollectionView`, we'll take a brief look at them later on.

-If you want to learn more about them, you can check out a [talk I gave recently](https://skillsmatter.com/skillscasts/8179-turning-uikit-inside-out), as well as the two GitHub repositores that go along with it ([AutoTable](https://github.com/Ben-G/AutoTable), [UILib](https://github.com/Ben-G/UILib)).
+If you want to learn more about these components, you can check out a [talk I gave recently](https://skillsmatter.com/skillscasts/8179-turning-uikit-inside-out), as well as the two GitHub repositories that go along with it ([AutoTable](https://github.com/Ben-G/AutoTable), [UILib](https://github.com/Ben-G/UILib)).

-Let's again take a look at some real world code (in this case it is slightly shortened) from the annotation fitler feature.
+Let's again take a look at some real world code (in this case it is slightly shortened) from the annotation filter feature.
 This code lives in the `AnnotationFilterViewController`:

 {{< highlight swift >}}
 func _bind(compositeDisposable: CompositeDisposable) {